 - Heavy Loadout is 6 to 8, instead of just 6, which was a weirdly small range in Blades (where it was probably chosen to comply with the "1-3, 4/5, 6" range pattern for its action roll results).

-- Veteran playbook advancements can be taken at character creation, where Blades requires you to pick the first ability from your own playbook's list.
+- Veteran playbook advancements can be taken at character creation, whereas Blades requires you to pick the first ability from your own playbook's list.
 This is probably due to the fact that each playbook gets its exclusive starting ability automatically.

 - Ship upgrades can be purchased with CRED in addition to being unlocked with crew XP.
 In the original Blades, XP was the only sanctioned way to obtain lair upgrades.